His new skin is free of the agonizing disease that nearly killed him

 Doctors in Germany were planning to provide palliative care — keeping the child as comfortable as possible while he died.
-But there was another option: an experimental skin graft.
+But there was another option: an experimental skin graft made using gene therapy to correct the faulty DNA that gave the boy his delicate, blister-prone skin.

 It worked.
-The graft replaced 80 percent of the boy’s skin, and he’s back at school, leading a normal life, the researchers reported Wednesday in the journal Nature.
+The graft replaced 80 percent of Hassan's skin, and he’s back at school, leading a normal life, the researchers reported Wednesday in the journal Nature.

 "The amount of coverage that (the team) was able to achieve on this patient and the impact that this has had on the patient's life is really incredible," said Dr. Peter Marinkovich of Stanford University, who also uses skin grafts to treat similar patients.